kpfister44/tic-tak-toe/README.md

-# tic-tak-toe
+# tic-tac-toe
-A tik-tac-toe game that can be played on your browser
+A tic-tac-toe game that can be played on your browser